videlais/Unofficial-Ink-Cookbook/_chapters/01/index.md

 * Go Deeper
     It gets very dark quickly.
     ** Do you keep going?
         You keep going and going into the cave.
 You believe you see some light and head towards it as the darkness recedes.

         You see what looks like an exit from the cave.

         You take it and find yourself emerging into a forest.
 * Retreat
     You leave the cave.
 ```

 **Challenge:** Extend this story by adding:

-- A third initial choice at the cave entrance.
+- A third initial choice at the cave entrance
-- More nested choices in the forest scene.
+- More nested choices in the forest scene
+- Gathering points to bring branches back together
-- Comments explaining what each branch does.
+- Comments explaining what each branch does